-BUS-P 256 Businesses in the Flat World (3 cr.)
+- BUS-P 256 Businesses in the Flat World (3 cr.)
 P: Application to Kelley's undergraduate short-term international programs office in the Fall semester.
 Direct Admit Freshmen only.
 In view of greater global integration in economic, technological, political, and ecological spheres, it is increasingly important to understand businesses in the "flat" world.
-This course focuses on global interdependence and concentrates on socio-political background as well as the business and its institutional context in India, an emerging economy.
-The course is offered only to Direct Admit Freshmen students in the second 8 weeks of the Spring semester, which is followed by a trip to India in late summer.

-BUS-P 300 Introduction to Operations Management (3 cr.)
+This course focuses on global interdependence and concentrates on sociopolitical background as well as the business and its institutional context in India, an emerging economy.
+The course is offered only to Direct Admit Freshmen students in the second 8 weeks of the Spring semester, and is followed by a trip to India in late summer. - BUS-P 300 Introduction to Operations Management (3 cr.)
 P: A200 or A201 or A202.
-Offered for students with a formal minor in business.
+Only for non-business majors.
 The operations function is concerned with the activity associated with the production of goods and services.
 Provides an overview of operating decisions and practices in both manufacturing- and service-oriented firms.
 While no attempt is made to cover any particular area in depth, standard terms and concepts required to communicate effectively with operating personnel are introduced.
 No credit toward a degree in business.

-BUS-P 304 Operations Management: Honors (3 cr.)
-P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119 (all with grades of C or better) and admission to the Business Honors Program.
+Students may not receive credit for both P300 and (P370, P304, or B301). - BUS-P 304 Operations Management: Honors (3 cr.)
+P: A100, A201, A202, G202, K201, L201, X104, X204, X201, X220, ECON-E 201, ECON-E 370, ENG-W 131, MATH-M 118, MATH-M 119

+(all with grades of C or better) and admission to the Business Honors Program.
 C: F304, I304, J304, and M304; students are administratively enrolled.
 Part of Honors I-Core.
 A survey course concerned with the activity associated with the production of goods and services.
 Topics include quality management, process design, capacity management, materials management (including materials requirements planning and the just-in-time inventory system), and project management.
+Students may not receive credit for both P304 and (P370 or P301 or P300).